umbraco/UmbracoDocs/Getting-Started/Design/Templates/index.md

     @RenderSection("Head", required: false)

-On your child page call `@section Head {}` and then type your markup that will be pushed into the Master Template:
+On your child page template call `@section Head {}` and then type your markup that will be pushed into the Master Template:

     @section Head {
         <style>